Our History

 One evening in 1856, a ballet was being enjoyed in the Opera House when a great fire broke out on Main Street.
 The fire would have caused more severe damage had not the large group attending the performance formed a bucket brigade.
 The establishment of local volunteer fire companies date from that event.
 Steamboat service made St. Martinville accessible by the early 1800s, where many of the most prominent Creole families made the city a fashionable summer resort.
 A favorite pastime was listening to a brass band, the most well known of which was the Excelsior Brass Band, playing under a gazebo built for that purpose on the park-like church green.

-Historic Places on January 27, 1983.
+The St. Martinville Historic District was placed on the National Register of Historic Places on January 27, 1983.
 It was awarded this singular honor because it qualified under several criteria for national significance in the Register program, namely Architecture, Commerce and Exploration/Settlement.

 The City of St. Martinville is twinned with: “the Village of Ploermel in Brittany, France ¨ the Acadian Town of Bouctouche in New Brunswick, Canada ¨ the City of Chaudfontaine in the Walloon region of Belgium ¨ the municipality of Goree Island in Senegal, West Africa Evangeline Oak Park is twinned with Grand-Pré National Historic Site in Nova Scotia, Canada.
 The Acadian Memorial Mural by Robert Dafford, “The Arrival of the Acadians in Louisiana”‘, is twinned with another Dafford mural in the Chantenay district of Nantes, France, called “The Embarkation of Acadians for Louisiana”.
 Evangeline Oak Park signifies an area of historic buildings and greens owned and operated as visitor sites by the City of St. Martinville, namely the Acadian Memorial, the St. Martinville Cultural Heritage Center, Evangeline Blvd., the Bayou Teche Promenade, and the Duchamp Opera House.
 Visitors can enjoy daily tours year round.